Forceps Delivery Injuries

 Forceps Delivery, Cerebral Palsy, and Permanent Disabilities

-While serious and permanent damage from a forceps delivery is rare, it is always possible.
+Serious and permanent damage from a forceps delivery is rare.
 All it takes is excessive pressure on an infant’s delicate skull, and there could be irreparable brain damage.
 There are risks with Cesarean section births too, but it is important to know that trauma to the baby is more common after an instrument-aided delivery than a Cesarean section.

 Cerebral palsy is an example of the kind of permanent disability that may result from a forceps delivery.
 The pressure on a baby’s brain can cause brain damage, the underlying cause of cerebral palsy.
 Depending on the severity of the damage, this may lead to mild, moderate, or severe cerebral palsy, for which there is no cure.